Twitter employee briefly shuts Trump account, putting controls in question

 (Reuters) - Twitter Inc faced questions on Friday about its approach to internal security after a company employee briefly deactivated U.S. President Donald Trump’s account.

+The 11-minute blackout of the @realDonaldTrump account late on Thursday drew widespread attention to the microblogging site.

+Trump frequently uses Twitter to announce policy, assail his adversaries and to tangle with countries, including North Korea, over world affairs.
+Some users voiced fears that future employee interference or technology glitches involving Trump’s account could threaten national security.

-The 11-minute blackout of the @realDonaldTrump account late on Thursday drew widespread attention on the microblogging site.
-Twitter is already grappling with criticism of its handling of account suspensions, user abuse and changes to its terms of service.
+The incident also came as Twitter grapples with overall criticism of its handling of account suspensions, user abuse and ever-changing terms of service.

+Twitter said in a tweet on Friday: “We have implemented safeguards to prevent this from happening again.
+We won’t be able to share all details about our internal investigation or updates to our security measures, but we take this seriously and our teams are on it.”

-Twitter on Friday declined to answer questions including how many employees can suspend an account or what special protections there are for high-profile users like Trump.
+A company representative declined to answer questions including how many employees can suspend an account or what special protections there are for high-profile users like Trump.

-“We are not going to be able to publicly discuss these kinds of things,” a company spokesman said.

-Trump often uses Twitter to comment on political and military matters.
-Twitter users expressed concerns that employee interference or technology glitches involving his account could threaten national security.
+Trump was back on Twitter soon after the account was restored, and the employee did not send or alter any tweets.

-Security experts had previously speculated Twitter could have installed special protections on Trump’s account, such as the ability to only access it from certain devices.
+Cyber security experts had previously speculated Twitter could have installed special protections on Trump’s account, such as the ability to only access it from certain devices.

 “We have learned that this was done by a Twitter customer-support employee who did this on the employee’s last day.
 We are conducting a full internal review,” Twitter said in a tweet late on Thursday.